microsoft/aroworkshop/_entries/03-01 appoverview.md

 Shifty is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can:
  - write messages to the log (stdout / stderr)
  - intentionally crash the application to view self-healing
- - toggle a livliness probe and monitor OpenShift behavior
+ - toggle a liveliness probe and monitor OpenShift behavior
  - read config maps, secrets, and env variables
  - if connected to shared storage, read and write files
  - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice